-Ambassador R. James Woolsey, a former Director of Central Intelligence, chairs the board of the Foundation for Defense of Democracies and is a Venture Partner with Lux Capital Management.
+Ambassador R. James Woolsey, a former Director of the Central Intelligence Agency, chairs the board of the Foundation for Defense of Democracies and is a Venture Partner with Lux Capital Management.

 Jim also currently chairs the Strategic Advisory Group of the Washington, D.C. private equity fund, Paladin Capital Group and the Advisory Board of the Opportunities Development Group.
 He is Of Counsel to the Washington, D.C. office of the Boston-based law firm, Goodwin Procter.
 In the above capacities, Jim specializes in a range of alternative energy and security issues.

 Jim previously served in the U.S. Government on five different occasions, where he held Presidential appointments in two Republican and two Democratic administrations.
 From July 2002 to March 2008 he was a Vice President and officer of Booz Allen Hamilton, and then a Venture Partner with VantagePoint Venture Partners until January 2011.
 Jim was also previously a partner at the law firm of Shea & Gardner in Washington, DC, (now Goodwin Procter,) where he practiced for 22 years in the fields of civil litigation, arbitration, and mediation.